-In your favorite bowl stir almost 3 teaspoons of chia seeds into a generous half cup of water.
+In your favorite bowl stir almost 3 teaspoons of chia seeds into a generous half cup of water or nut milk.
 Let it sit for an hour or so until the mixture becomes gelatinous and thick.
 You can also leave the mixture overnight in your fridge.
 The seeds are sprouting and they will be easier and more efficient to digest.
 For info on benefits of chia seeds read more at https://authoritynutrition.com/11-proven-health-benefits-of-chia-seeds/

 Now for the fun part – create!
 I like to pour a little almond milk over the mixture and stir until creamy.
 Then I add sliced banana, a handful of nuts or granola, honey and any other fruit that makes me happy.
 Super easy!
 Super healthy.